CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 #### IND.1.A11 Secure Procurement and System Development

 For procurements, planning or developments of ICS, information security regulations SHOULD be made and documented.
-The documents SHOULD be part of the invitation to tender.In procurement, planning or development, information security SHOULD be considered throughout the lifecycle.
+The documents SHOULD be part of the invitation to tender.
+In procurement, planning or development, information security SHOULD be considered throughout the lifecycle.
 Requirements and implementation instructions for safe operation of OT components from manufacturers or integrators SHOULD be planned and implemented early.
 Compliance and implementation SHOULD be documented

 The institution SHOULD document how the system fits in with the concepts of zoning, entitlement, vulnerability management, and antivirus protection, and adjust it if necessary.
 It should be regulated how the operation can be maintained if one of the partners stops providing services.